 To date, all of our restricted stock awards have had the same features.
 The shares vest one-fifth per year beginning on the second anniversary of the grant date.
 Restricted shares have full voting and dividend rights.
 However, until the shares vest, they cannot be sold, transferred or pledged.
-Should the executive leave our employment for any reason prior to the vesting dates (other than due to death, retirement on or after age 65 or, with respect to restricted stock awards under the Company's 2008 Stock Incentive Plan, disability), the unvested shares will be forfeited.
-In the event of a "change in control" of the Company, the Compensation Committee has the discretion to accelerate vesting of the shares.
+Should the executive leave our employment for any reason prior to the vesting dates (other than due to death, disability or retirement on or after age 65), the unvested shares will be forfeited.
+In the event of a "change in control" as determined by the Board of Directors, all unvested restricted shares shall vest immediately.